 Membership of the Academic Board shall consist of:

-- Internal representative members shall be one Head of Department from each campus chosen by the Heads of Department from that campus, and one student representative, as elected by the students.
+• Internal representative members shall be one Head of Department from each campus chosen by the Heads of Department from that campus, and one student representative.

-- The student representative member shall be elected on a rotational basis allowing fair representation of all campuses.
+• The student representative member shall be appointed on a rotational basis allowing fair representation of all campuses.

 Frequency of Meetings